Make Sure You Pack These 5 Things For Your Divorce Journey

 When most people think of support systems they probably think of trusted friends and family.
 However, your support system can include many different things both tangible and intangible.

 In my eBook, The HeartFull Separation, I have a worksheet to help you build your support system.
-The worksheet helps you build your own unique support system comprising of music, books, trusted friends and family, quotes, and even yummy food.
+The worksheet helps you build your own unique support system composed of music, books, trusted friends and family, quotes, and even yummy food.

 Keep a notebook with you to record imagery, quotes, books, songs, and anything that gives your heart a little hug or empowers you to keep moving forward.
 Add to your list as needed.
-These items will be your go-to when you feel sad, angry, alone or anxious.
+These items will be your go-to when you feel sad, angry, alone, or anxious.
 Use them in abundance.